The generator is the powerhouse of your car. When the engine is running, it provides all electrical units with current and charges the battery

 - The drive belt is loose

-- Missing or unreliable contact between brushes and slip rings
+- No or poor contact between brushes and slip rings

-Clean the brush holder from dirt, check the force of the brush springs, clean or grind slip rings
+Clean the brush holder from dirt, check the force of the brush springs, clean or sharpen the contact rings

-- Interturn short circuit or open circuit in one of the phases of the stator winding of the generator
+- Interturn short circuit or open circuit in the circuit of one of the phases of the stator winding of the generator

-Disassemble the generator, check the stator winding for open and short circuits
+Disassemble the generator, check the stator winding for open circuits and short circuits

 - Failure of one of the diodes of the rectifier unit

-Check the diodes with instruments or a test lamp
+Check the diodes using instruments or a test lamp

 Replace the block with faulty diodes